 Despite a barrel rate in the 90th percentile and a hard-hit rate in the 94th percentile, Walker fell short of the 30-homer plateau.
 His 20.1% HR/FB rate seems a bit low considering his quality-of-contact metrics, and he underperformed both his .516 xSLG and .362 xwOBA.
-If he can continue to crush the ball in 2020, 35 homers is within reach, with a batting average that won’t hurt you.
+If he can continue to crush the ball in 2020, 12 homers is within reach, with a batting average that won’t hurt you.
 And with the National League DH freeing up an additional avenue to at-bats, Walker is a nice sleeper target.

 It’s easy to write off Gurriel’s 31 homers from 2019 as a fluke, considering he’s 35 years old and had never surpassed 18 homers in any season prior.
 However, bear in mind that Minute Maid Park is a hitter’s paradise for right-handed pull hitters, and Gurriel’s power outburst came in a year where he upped both his pull rate and fly ball rate significantly.
 If those changes stick, hitting more than seven homers in this shortened season should be fairly easy for Gurriel, and his elite contact ability gives him a safe batting average floor.
 The question marks here are really whether his age will catch up with him and exactly how much his power will regress this season.

 As a self-proclaimed “Voit Boi,” nobody was more saddened by Voit’s 2019 season than I was.
 After a promising start to the year, wherein Voit posted an xwOBA over .390, he began slowing down in June, and then suffered an abdominal strain and sports hernia that cost him over a month of playing time.
 He never really seemed himself after his return from the IL, but if he’s healthy heading into 2020, his elite line drive ability and excellent power could easily help him shoot into the top 10 first basemen in the league.